yashcrest/DSA/README.md

 # leetcode-practice
-This repo is fully based in my ability to solve leetcode JS problems.
+This repo is to track my progess on solving leetcode JS problems.